f you use Excel to model businesses, business processes, or

 The market position of Living Rooms Only is that by concentrating on Living Rooms, the company can maintain stock in-depth, so that customers can receive delivery of whatever they want when they want it.
 "Stock-outs" are to be avoided — they create unhappy customers.
 On the other hand, to control costs, you don't want to carry more stock than you actually require.
 So it's important to know how much stock you need.

-Now compute a range that shows the actual number of trailers of each item you must order in each quarter to make sure that you've received at least as many pieces of each item in each quarter as you plan to sell.
-In each quarter, order as many trailers as you need of each item, but order no more than are required to make sure that the vendor delivers at least the number of pieces called for in your sales plan.
+Now compute a range that shows the actual number of trailers of each item you must order in each quarter to ensure that you’ve received at least as many pieces of each item in each quarter as you plan to sell.
+In each quarter, order as many trailers as you need of each item, but order no more than are required to ensure that the vendor delivers at least the number of pieces called for in your sales plan.
 Remember: even though in some quarters you may need fractional trailers, MegaCouch ships only full trailers.
 Give this range the name IntegerLoadsAnalysis.
-You should be able to do this using one of the worksheet functions discussed in class.
+You should be able to do this using one of the worksheet functions discussed in this course.

 In part (f) you found the cumulative excess trailer loads you had in stock.
 Now, realizing that when the excess stock of any item in any quarter is at least one trailer, you want to figure out whether or not any of this excess can be used to reduce the orders you place with MegaCouch.
 Create a 3x8 range called CumAvoidableTrailers, which contains the numbers of trailer loads of each item in each quarter that you don't actually have to order, because they've accumulated in your inventory.
 Another way to understand this is that this range measures, for each item and in each quarter, the integer number of trailer loads that have accumulated in your inventory.